 Grants and Incentives

-Government grants are an important part of the UK government’s program for supporting environmentally friendly heating solutions and heat pumps are essential part of it.
+Government grants are an important part of the UK government’s program for supporting environmentally-friendly heating solutions and heat pumps are an essential part of it.

 The Renewable Heat Incentive is one of the grants for installing Ground Heat Pump that would save you between £2325 - £3690 annually.
 Remember that in order to apply for the RHI payments, you first need to obtain and Energy Performance Certificate that will prove the energy efficiency rate of your home.